StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows-Part-2.md

 This is great but how do we tie it back to our HelloWindow class?

 First of all we want to register the HelloWindow class with the AddTextCmd class.
-We can do this by adding a little method to each class.
+We can do this by adding a little method.

 ```
 Class AddTextCmd